Review : Miao Miao 2

 With the Blue Circle Diabetes app, your followers can track your live BG and get hypo and hyper notifications.
 You can also generate daily and weekly reports!

 - Smartphone with bluetooth (if you are a follower, you'll need one phone for your T1/T2 and one for you to see their sugars remotely)

 - Activated Libre (Pro) sensor

 Where to buy?

-The Miao Miao is available to buy online through their website.
+The Miao Miao is available to buy online through their website (The EU site is a little more expensive but available here if the Chinese site doesn't deliver).
 They ship to a specific list of countries (including India).
 Use this discount code to get $10 off on your purchase.